emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 ```

 Associativity is similarly automatic for pre-∞-categories, but since this is not
-needed to prove the Yoneda lemma, it will be discussed later.
+needed to prove the Yoneda lemma, it will not be discussed here.

 ## Natural transformations between representable functors